Skip to content

 2. Compound model (Takara) — exchange rate + rewards

-3. P2P optimization (Morpho) — rate improvement layer
+3. P2P optimization (Morpho) — rate improvement layer, used by the USDC vault

-By diversifying across all three, Kana captures the best available yield regardless of which model is performing best at any given time.
+By diversifying across multiple architectures, Kana captures the best available yield regardless of which model is performing best at any given time.

 Built on SEI